Contact Counseling Services

 Make and formalize a plan

 After deciding on a course of treatment, and any changes in your status at school, you should make a formal plan for moving forward.
 Please refer to the college Student Handbook for important information about our Leave of Absence policy and disability accommodations.
 You will find instruction on how to provide certain documentation or satisfy certain requirements for your return to school as a full-time student.
-These can be found by searching our website, but you will also receive written confirmation from various offices outlining the documentation needed to return when you are ready.
+You will receive written confirmation from various offices outlining the steps needed to return when you are ready.

-Students will occasionally request that the Office of Counseling Services (OCS) licensed, professional staff provide them the documentation necessary to receive a recommendation for an emotional support animal (ESA) as an accessibility accommodation.
-Accessibility accommodations are legally binding for the College, and because it mixes clinical and forensic roles, professional counseling center staff will not assess (diagnose?) a disability as defined by the Americans with Disabilities Act (ADA), nor will they specifically endorse a request for accessibility accommodations.
+Students will occasionally request that Counseling Services staff provide them the documentation necessary to receive a recommendation for an emotional support animal (ESA) as an accessibility accommodation.
+Accessibility accommodations are legally binding for the College, and because it mixes clinical and forensic roles, professional counseling center staff will not provide a diagnosis for a disability as defined by the Americans with Disabilities Act (ADA), nor will they specifically endorse a request for accessibility accommodations.

-The approval for an ESA requires a diagnosis of a psychological or physical disability.
+The approval for an ESA requires a diagnosis of a psychological or physical disability from an outside provider.
 Diagnosis leading to a recommendation for an ESA depends on a recognizable degree of impairment in key areas of life functioning.
 Additionally, there needs to be an evaluation of how a particular ESA helps mitigate specific symptoms and improve functioning in ways that otherwise would not be achievable.
-For students who are in college housing on campus, the recommendation for assessment can be initiated by the OCS, but will get final approval by the Disability Access Specialist in the Office of Academic Skills.
+For students who are in college housing on campus, the recommendation for assessment can be initiated by Counseling staff, but will get final approval by the Disability Access Specialist in the Office of Academic Skills.

 Individuals who visit the OCS services for the express purpose of obtaining accessibility accommodations, will be offered a referral to a community provider.